ciaraosull/project-3-mastermind/README.md

 ### Aesthetic Design

 **Fonts**
-[Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ascii art for the game.
+[Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ASCII art for the game.
 Pyfiglet was added to requirements.txt then for deployment to Heroku.

-The ascii art was chosen for readability for the user from [Figlet.org](http://www.figlet.org/)
+The ASCII art was chosen for readability for the user from [Figlet.org](http://www.figlet.org/)

 **Fonts used were:**